 First, it can be difficult to check out a property that is covered in snow or ice.
 A lush yard of trees, bushes and blossoming flowers can look stark and bare during cold winter months.
 There will also be some structural elements, like the septic tank, roof and AC system, that can be difficult or impossible to inspect during the season.
 With fewer hours of daylight, it can also be harder to get a good look at the home, especially if your schedule isn’t flexible.

-You might be working with slimmer pickings in winter, but you’ll also be dealing with more motivated sellers.
+You might be working with less options in winter, but you’ll also be dealing with more motivated sellers.
 Homeowners who choose to list their properties for sale during the winter are likely eager to sell.
 You’ll also find some homes that have been on the market since the previous spring with an equally motivated seller.
 Plus, the smaller pool of buyers during the winter puts you at an immediate advantage.
 These factors will make it easier for you to negotiate for a lower price.
 In fact, according to research by Zillow, homes that are listed for sale in December generally sell for $3,100 less than average.

 You can also use your favorable position to ask the seller to throw in extras, like window treatments, light fixtures, appliances and furniture.

 Finally, inspecting a home during harsh weather will enable you to see how the house handles the cold, snow and ice.
 You’ll also be able to check out the heating system so there are no surprises after moving in.
+This may prove to be the best time to buy a house for you.

 If you’ve decided to go house-hunting during the winter, keep these tips in mind: